istrebitelantox/TelegramBot/README.md

 # TelegramBot
-First experience with Telegram Bot in CI/CD Systen
+First experience with Telegram Bot in CI/CD System